marbatlle/multiAffinity/README.md

 <img src=".img/multiAffinty-logo.png" width="400">

+Analyse how gene desregulation propagates on a network through the study of communities and affinity correlation.
 -------------------------------------------------------------------------------------------
 # Overview
-Study how gene desregulation propagates through a network

 This is a schema of the complete workflow:
 ![Workflow](.img/multiAffinity_workflow.png)